FDSN/StationXML/docs/level-station.rst

    .. container:: description

-      Elevation of the water surface (in meters) for underwater sites, where 0 is sea level.
+      Elevation of the water surface (in meters) for underwater sites, where 0 is mean sea level.
 If you put an ocean-bottom seismometer (OBS) on a lake bottom, where the lake surface is at elevation=0, then you should set WaterLevel=0.

    .. container:: example